vaibhavdih/LanguageConverter/README.md

 * then it converts speech into written text usin Google Speech Recognition Services, having rules like "Triple A" is "AAA" etc
 * See conversion rule\rules.py file to checkout more rules like punctuations or different pos tags.

-#### Future implementations and contributions
-* This repo always open for open source contributions.
-* We can add some more pos tagging rules and implement it to our library.
-* Also we can use deep learning pos tagging for get better accuracy and add more grammer rules.
-* Can add some more abbrevations such as we can add rules for "AAAA", "AAAAA" etc.I think of quad a, pent a etc.

-#### LICENSE

-GNU General Public License v3.0 (gplv3)